madetech/handbook/benefits/flexible_holiday.md

 ## Christmas at Made Tech
 * Made Tech closes from Christmas Eve until the first working day back in January
-* You will need to book this time off as holiday in CharlieHR unless you were working
+* You will need to book this time off as holiday in HiBob unless you were working